 Smokeless tobacco products include chewing tobacco and snuff.
-Although these products are less harmful than smoking cigarettes, they are just as
+These products are less harmful than smoking cigarettes.
+But they are just as

 addictive as cigarettes and do have serious health risks.

 Smokeless tobacco causes the following health risks:1